 Second, our use of the term “transitivity” is only marginally related to the extensive literature measuring transitive inference, where a set of premises are learned in the experiment and participants are asked to generalize these learned rules to novel contexts and combinations of stimuli.
-Transitive inference tasks have been instrumental in establishing the role of the hippocampus in representing organizations of stimulus relations (Eichenbaum & Cohen, 2001). nimal lesion studies established the necessity of the hippocampus for transitive inference (Bunsey & Eichenbaum, 1996; Dusek & Eichenbaum, 1997), involvement of this region (Heckers, Zalesak, Weiss, Ditman, & Titone, 2004; Nagode & Pardo, 2002).
-However transitive inference paradigms differ from ours critically the bases of the judgments in our design are preferences, not premises.
+Transitive inference tasks have been instrumental in establishing the role of the hippocampus in representing organizations of stimulus relations (Eichenbaum & Cohen, 2001).
+Animal lesion studies established the necessity of the hippocampus for transitive inference (Bunsey & Eichenbaum, 1996; Dusek & Eichenbaum, 1997), and data from humand has confirmed the involvement of this region (Heckers, Zalesak, Weiss, Ditman, & Titone, 2004; Nagode & Pardo, 2002).
+However transitive inference paradigms differ from ours critically because the bases of the judgments in our design are preferences, not learned premises.
 We do not present participants with transitive relations and ask them to reason following this rule.
 We ask for their preference between two candy bars.
-We do not hypothesize that if a participant chooses Snickers over Mars and Mars over Bounty they would also choose Snickers over Bounty because they are instructed that these choices must follow a given transitive relationship anticipat that they will enjoy Snickers more.
+We do not hypothesize that if a participant chooses Snickers over Mars and Mars over Bounty they would also choose Snickers over Bounty because they are instructed that these choices must follow a given transitive relationship.
+Instead, their transitive choice reflects an anticipation that they will enjoy Snickers more.
 That is, while a transitive inference task implies a strict ordinal relationship between stimuli thereby recruiting working memory, transitivity of choice as measured by our design relies on values learned over time and presumably relies on the recruitment of associative facilities (Halford, 2005).

 Methods

-A total of 91 respondents participated.
+A total of 91 respondents participated (see Supplementary Materials for a power analysis in determining the sample size).
 Thirty-one patients suffering from mesial temporal lobe epilepsy with clinically diagnosed uni-lateral (left:n=14;right:n=8) or bilateral (n=9) hippocampal sclerosis from the presurgical program at the Department of Epileptology in Bonn were included in the study (MTL).
 Different from patients with lesions in the vmPFC (Fellows & Farrah, 2007), the lesion locations in MTL patients are very similar.
 This makes lesion volume a better individual difference marker, as described below.
 Two control groups consisted of thirty patients with extratemporal lobe epilepsy (ETL) and thirty healthy control subjects (CON), respectively.
 The three groups did not differ with respect to age or gender (see Table S1 for details).

-Fig 1.
+Fig. 1.
 Three trials of the binary choice experiment.
 Subject indicated their preferred candy bar on each trial.
 Stimulus presentation and choice was self-paced, with a maximum length of 5 seconds.

 Each respondent made a series of choices between pairs of 20 candy bars, presented pictorially on a computer as in Figure 1.
-Each pairwise combination was presented once, resulting in (20x19)/2 = 190 choices for each participant,.
-In a control task, subjects were presented with pairs of numbers, drawn from the range of one to twenty, and had to judge which number was larger. udgment inconsistency across triplets of comparison identically for the two tasks.
+Each pairwise combination was presented once, resulting in (20x19)/2 = 190 choices for each participant, with a different random order for each participant.
+In a control task, subjects were presented with pairs of numbers, drawn from the range of one to twenty, and had to judge which number was larger.
+We computed judgment inconsistency across triplets of comparison identically for the two tasks.
 Subjects knew that they would receive their candy bar of choice from one randomly selected choice trial, in addition to a participation fee of 10 €.

 A triplet was marked as indicating intransitivity if (i) A was chosen over B and B was chosen over C, yet C was chosen over A or (ii) if B was chosen over A and C was chosen over B, yet A was chosen over C.